lancenacabuan/Shaliah/README.md

     agent sent from God, can appropriately do and say things that otherwise only God could.
 For example:

--   Jesus forgiving sins (Mark 2:5-7)–People ask, "Who can forgive sins but God alone?"
+-   Jesus forgiving sins (Mark 2:5-7) – People ask, "Who can forgive sins but God alone?"
 The answer in agency terms: If God gave His authority to Jesus, then as agent Jesus can pronounce forgiveness on God's